Report card: Bob Condotta grades the Seahawks’ Week 7 overtime loss to the Cardinals

 Hyde, who had missed the last two games with a shoulder injury, did yeoman’s work with 68 yards on 15 carries and a TD.

-The hope is obviously that Carson is not injured seriously.
+The hope is obviously that Carson is not injured seriously, but Carroll’s comment that it’s a mid-foot sprain and they don’t know what it means seemed ominous.

 Grade: B